 Cambridge, MA 02139

-Collaboration and support
+Collaboration and Support

 We acknowledge Indigenous Peoples as the traditional stewards of the land, and the enduring relationship that exists between them and their traditional territories.
-The lands which MIT occupies are the traditional unceded territories of the Wampanoag Nation and the Massachusett Peoples.
+The lands that MIT occupies are the traditional unceded territories of the Wampanoag Nation and the Massachusett Peoples.
 We acknowledge the painful history of genocide and forced occupation of these territories, as well as the ongoing processes of colonialism and dispossession in which we and our institution are implicated.
-Beyond the stolen territory which we physically occupy, MIT has long profited from the sale of federal lands granted by the Morrill Act, territories stolen from 82 Tribes including the Greater and Little Osage, Chippewa, and Omaha Peoples.
+Beyond the stolen territory that we physically occupy, MIT has long profited from the sale of federal lands granted by the Morrill Act, territories stolen from 82 Tribes, including the Greater and Little Osage, Chippewa, and Omaha Peoples.

-As we honor and respect the many diverse Indigenous people connected to this land from time immemorial, we seek to Indigenize our institution and the fields of design and planning, offer Space, and leave Indigenous peoples in more empowered positions.
+As we honor and respect the many diverse Indigenous people connected to this land from time immemorial, we seek to Indigenize our institution and the fields of design and planning, offer space, and leave indigenous peoples in more empowered positions.